taosdata/TDengine/documentation20/en/10.cluster/docs.md

 1. Click [Package Download](https://www.taosdata.com/cn/all-downloads/), and in the TDengine Arbitrator Linux section, select the appropriate version to download and install.
-2. The command line parameter  -p of this application can specify the port number of its external service, and the default is 6042.
+2. The command line parameter  -p of this application can specify the port number of its service, and the default is 6042.
 3. Modify the configuration file of each taosd instance, and set parameter arbitrator to the End Point corresponding to the tarbitrator in taos.cfg.
 (If this parameter is configured, when the number of replicas is even, the system will automatically connect the configured Arbitrator.
 If the number of replicas is odd, even if the Arbitrator is configured, the system will not establish a connection.)
 4. The Arbitrator configured in the configuration file will appear in the return result of instruction `SHOW DNODES`; the value of the corresponding role column will be "arb".